|About Us > Information > Terms of Business|

 * select products from a range of insurers for retail and commercial clients.

-* only deal with products from Ageas for motor/home legal expenses cover and only deal with products from Jackson Lee Underwriting for GAP insurance.
+* only deal with products from DAS for motor/home legal expenses cover and only deal with products from Jackson Lee Underwriting for GAP insurance.

 Our income is derived from commission, brokerage or other remuneration paid by the insurers or fees that will be agreed with you before proceeding.
 You are entitled at any time to request information regarding any commission which we may have received as a result of placing your insurance business.

 An administration fee will be applied to all renewal premiums: £10.00 for personal policies, £12.00 for commercial policies where the premium is below £500 and £24.00 for commercial policies where the premium exceeds £500.
-Furthermore an administration charge will be made for all mid-term adjustments: £6.00 for personal policies and £12.00 for commercial policies.
+Furthermore an administration charge will be made for all mid-term adjustments: £6.00 for personal lines increasing to £12.00 for commercial policies.

 Credit card payments will be charged at 2% of the amount payable, whilst Debit card payments will attract no charge.